EllieNtasio/tic_tac_toe_React/README.md

-This is a simple Tic-Tac-Toe game built using React.
-Through this project, I learned a lot about React concepts, hooks, and the fundamentals of building interactive UIs.

 Features: Interactive Gameplay-Two-player game (X and O) where players take turns, Responsive Design-The game works on both desktop and mobile devices,